Two Babies With Leukemia Cured Using Breakthrough Treatment Involving Genetically Modified Cells

-Two baby girls with leukemia have been cured using a breakthrough treatment involving a special form of gene-editing therapy, which uses modified white blood cells to target cancerous cells, Medical XPress reports.
+Two baby girls with leukemia have been cured using a breakthrough treatment involving a special form of gene-editing therapy, which uses modified white blood cells to target cancerous cells, Medical XPress reported.

 A European team of researchers wrote on a scientific journal for Science Translational Medicine the details on how they were able to cure two baby girls, both of whom have been cancer-free for 18 and 12 months respectively since undergoing the breakthrough treatment.
 The research team is affiliated with various institutions in the United Kingdom.